A Brexit tax checklist: Are you ready for “No deal”?

 - Consider the effect of EU VAT refund mechanisms

 Businesses should review the relevant rules to understand the filing, payment and refund mechanisms as the current EU VAT refund system will no longer be available.
 Some member states can be notoriously slow at issuing VAT refunds under the non-EU refund claim mechanism.
 Businesses should review their supply chains to identify where the potential cash flow issues might arise.

 - Monitor changes to the “place of supply” rules for services

 If the existing rules were to continue to apply, input tax recovery may improve for input tax attributable to supplies of services made to EU customers.
 But the Government has said the input VAT deduction rules “may be changed” for supplies made outside the UK.

 - Prepare to register under the non-EU scheme in order to rely on the Mini One Stop Shop (MOSS)

 For digital services supplied to consumers in the EU, the place of supply will continue to be where the consumer resides.
 The UK MOSS will no longer be available for services electronically supplied to EU customers.
 Businesses that want to continue to use the MOSS system will need to register under the non-EU scheme but can only do so after 29 March 2019.
-However, the non-union MOSS scheme can apply if a business registers by the tenth day of the month following a sale.
+However, the non-union MOSS scheme is available if a business registers by the 10th day of the month following a sale.
 Active businesses will therefore need to register by 10 April 2019 for sales made between 29 and 31 March 2019.